 Partnership for Nursing Opportunities

-SUNY Delhi, Hartwick College, and Bassett Healthcare in Cooperstown have joined forces to provide attractive and affordable paths to both associate and baccalaureate degrees in Nursing, as well as employment with a major regional healthcare provider.
-The program is sequential and begins with entrance in year two as an LPN in the A.A.S degree program in Nursing at Delhi.
-The student can then work part time for Bassett Hospital and continue on through a specially designed educational program leading first to an associate degree in Nursing from Delhi and then to a bachelor degree in Nursing from Hartwick College.
+SUNY Delhi and Bassett Healthcare in Cooperstown have joined forces to provide attractive and affordable paths to an associate's degree in Nursing, as well as employment with a major regional healthcare provider.
+The student can work part time for Bassett Hospital and continue on through a specially designed educational program leading to an associate's degree in Nursing from Delhi.
 Special financial aid is available to program participants.
 For additional information, contact Delhi's Admissions Office at 1-800-96-DELHI.

 SUNY Curriculum Code: 0622

-Minimum Total Credit Hours = 69; Additionally, students must earn a grade of C+ or better or Pass in each nursing course, a grade of C or better or Pass in each ALHT course, and a grade of C or better in all other required courses.
+Minimum Total Credit Hours = 64; Additionally, students must earn a grade of C+ or better or Pass in each nursing course and a grade of C or better in all other required courses.